 The Cochrane Review Database reported that electroconvulsive therapy can help to reduce symptoms of schizophrenia more rapidly than medication alone, or for those whose symptoms don’t improve as quickly as the average on antipsychotics.
 These effects are only known to be of short-term benefit.
 (30)

-7 Ways to Help Manage or Reverse Symptoms of Schizophrenia
+How to Help Manage Symptoms

 1. Dietary Alterations